StackPrajwal/StackPrajwal/README.md

 - 🔭 I’m currently working in <a href="https://phoenix.tech/griffyn/" target="blank">Griffyn Robotech Private Limited</a>

-- 🌱 I’m currently Working on Mobile App(React-Native)
+- 🌱 I'm currently diving into the world of coding and actively working on my projects to learn and grow.
+Every line of code is a step forward, and I'm excited about the journey ahead!

 - 🤝 I’m available for freelancing.